koleshjr/Rag_On_A_House_Listing_Website/README.md

 # Rag_On_A_House_Listing_Website
-Perform retrieval augmented generation on property listing
+Perform retrieval augmented generation on property listing Website